legiti/legiti-swift-framework-dist/README-DEV.md

 ### Public Publishing
 To publish our Framework in the Cocoapods Specs repo you need to follow this steps:
 - Do all the steps in the private publishing tutorial
+- Update the Inspetor.podspec to the new version
 - `pod trunk push Inspetor.podspec`